Signorlupo22/teachFlowex/README.md

 To modify or extend the functionality of this extension:

 1. Open the project in VS Code.
-2. Modify the `activate` function in `extension.js` to add or adjust commands and features.
+2. Modify the `src/functions.js` to add more function
+3. add into the switch in `src/websocket.js`
-3. Press `F5` to test your changes in a new VS Code window.
+4. Press `F5` to test your changes in a new VS Code window.

 ## Contributing